quantumlib/qsim/docs/install.md

 ## MacOS and Windows installation

-qsim testing is currently limited to Linux.
-For users interested in running qsim on a MacOS or Windows device, we recommend user the [Docker config](docs/docker.md) provided with this repository.
+For users interested in running qsim on a MacOS or Windows device, we strongly recommend using the [Docker config](docs/docker.md) provided with this repository.

+### Experimental install process

+Alternatively, MacOS and Windows users can follow the Linux install process, but it is currently untested on those platforms.
+Users are encouraged to report any issues seen with this process.